-Liquidity and Going Concern - The accompanying consolidated financial statements have been prepared assuming the Company will continue as a going concern, which contemplates the realization of assets and satisfaction of liabilities in the normal course of business.
+Liquidity and Going Concern.
+The accompanying consolidated financial statements have been prepared assuming the Company will continue as a going concern, which contemplates the realization of assets and satisfaction of liabilities in the normal course of business.
 For the fiscal years ended September 30, 2014 and 2013 the Company has incurred negative cash flows from operations of approximately \$2.1 million and \$6.6 million, respectively.
-In addition, the Company has working capital deficiencies of \$11.4 million and \$13.1 million as of September 30, 2014 and 2013, respectively.
+In addition, the Company has working capital deficiencies of \$9.6 million and \$11.2 million as of September 30, 2014 and 2013, respectively.
 These factors raise substantial doubt about the Company's ability to continue as a going concern.
 The financial statements do not include any adjustments to the carrying amount and classification of recorded assets and liabilities should the Company be unable to continue operations.
 Management's plans are to continue to raise additional funds through the sales of debt or equity securities.
-Currently in process, management's plans are to increase liquidity and enhance capital resources by completing negotiations for a \$6 million asset-based line of credit which is in the final phases of the approval process and completion of refinancing \$3.5 million of senior secured notes which will generate an approximate \$1.45 million of availability to be used for expansion of the business.
+Currently in process, management's plans are to increase liquidity and enhance capital resources by attempting to complete negotiations for a \$6 million asset-based line of credit which is in the final phases of the approval process and attempting to complete the refinancing \$3.5 million of senior secured notes.
 However, there is no assurance that additional financing will be available when needed or that management will be able to obtain and close financing on terms acceptable to the Company and whether the Company will become profitable and generate positive operating cash flow.
 If the Company is unable to raise sufficient additional funds, it will have to develop and implement a plan to further extend payables and reduce overhead until sufficient additional capital is raised to support further operations.
 There can be no assurance that such a plan will be successful.